 The Coordination, Integration and Synthesis (CIS) Group was the statewide component of the Alaska ACE research effort.
 The group undertook integrated modeling and assessments across regions to better understand why different communities have different adaptive capacities.
 It also provided venues and means to deliver research findings as decision-support tools, including upgrading the UAA Planetarium and Visualization Theater and constructing the Vis Space visualization facility at UAF.
 CIS was also home to Alaska EPSCoR's cyberinfrastructure efforts, which produced a comprehensive data catalog and data portal to enable information sharing across the project and with the public.
 The CIS Group worked closely with the international Arctic Council to build the Arctic Adaptation Exchange Portal, a website that provided access to information resources in order to facilitate the exchange of knowledge on climate change adaptation in the Arctic.

-The CIS Group has built "SalmonSim," an agent-based salmon model consisting of a stochastically generated watershed setting, interacting stakeholder agents, and sockeye salmon, based on Alaska Department of Fish & Game (ADFG) data.
+The CIS Group built "SalmonSim," an agent-based salmon model consisting of a stochastically generated watershed setting, interacting stakeholder agents, and sockeye salmon, based on Alaska Department of Fish & Game (ADFG) data.

-CIS has built an agent-based model of a Kenai-scale commercial fishery.
+CIS built an agent-based model of a Kenai-scale commercial fishery.
 CIS also developed Java software to produce semantic-association networks from fisheries-related news articles and social media, which were the basis for 3D visualizations at the UAA Planetarium and Visualization Theater.
-They have also constructed and displayed a social network analysis of data from Kenai Peninsula elected officials and Southeast Alaska resource managers, which was used to study community structure and nature of stakeholder communications.
+They also constructed and displayed a social network analysis of data from Kenai Peninsula elected officials and Southeast Alaska resource managers, which was used to study community structure and nature of stakeholder communications.
 They also completed P-delta-I analyses of test case communities, which seek to quantify the difference between perceived and instrumented climate change.